armanriazi/nestjs-microservice-projects/bookrent-nats/bookrent-nats/README.md

 Any HTTP API endpoints should be defined in this project.

-### Payments Microservice
+### orders Microservice

-This is a sample microservice that has a createPayment event handler from the NATS server whenever it is triggered.
-It will create a payment record and save it to the database.
+This is a sample microservice that has a createOrder event handler from the NATS server whenever it is triggered.
+It will create a order record and save it to the database.

 ### Users Microservice